Norm-controlled cohomology of transformation groups: Introduction

-Here $\overline{EH}_b^n(G)$ denotes the reduced exact bounded cohomology of $G$ (see Section \ref{subsection:bounded_cohomology}) and $\nu_U$ is the fragmentation norm with respect to $U$ (see Definition \ref{def:frag}).
-If $M$ is finite volume and $U=M$, this implies (a weak version of) the result of \cite[Theorem A and B]{brandenbursky2019bounded}.
-We remark that the condition (2) is satisfied if $G$ is acylindrically hyperbolic.
-For more details about acylindrically hyperbolic groups and hyperbolic embedding, see \cite{osin2016acylindrically}.
-It is known that most 3-manifold groups are acylindrically hyperbolic \cite{minasyan2015acylindrical}.
-On the other hand, if $M$ is 3-dimensional and $\pi_1(M)$ is finitely generated, there exists a 3-dimensional compact submanifold $C$ such that the inclusion $C \to M$ is homotopy equivalent by the Scott core theorem \cite{scott1973compact}.
-Thus we have many examples that enjoy the assumption of the above theorem.
+Here, $\overline{EH}_b^n(G)$ denotes the reduced exact bounded cohomology of $G$ (see Section \ref{subsection:bounded_cohomology}).
+If $M$ is of finite volume and $U=M$, this implies (a weak version of) the result of \cite[Theorem A and B]{brandenbursky2019bounded}.
+It is known that most 3-manifold groups are acylindrically hyperbolic \cite{MR3368093}.
+On the other hand, if $M$ is 3-dimensional and $\pi_1(M)$ is finitely generated, there exists a 3-dimensional compact submanifold $C$ such that the inclusion $C \to M$ is a homotopy equivalence by the Scott core theorem \cite{MR326737}.
+Thus we have many examples that satisfy the assumption of the above theorem.
+For more details about acylindrically hyperbolic groups, see \cite{MR3430352}.

-We also define a variant of the norm controlled cohomology $H^n_{(d)}(G,\nu)$ for a non-negative integer $d$ such that $H^n_{(0)}(G,\nu)=H^n_{\nu}(G)$.
-We observe several basic properties of this cohomology such as functoriality (Proposition \ref{prop:functor}).
-The cochain obtained by Burandenbursky--Marcinkowski's construction for infinite volume manifold is regarded as an element of this cohomology too.
+We also define a variant of the norm-controlled cohomology $H^n_{(d)}(G,\nu)$ for a non-negative integer $d$ such that $H^n_{(0)}(G,\nu)=H^n_{\nu}(G)$.
+We will observe several basic properties of this cohomology, such as functoriality (Proposition \ref{prop:functor}).
+The cochain obtained by Burandenbursky--Marcinkowski's construction for infinite volume manifolds is regarded as an element of this cohomology too.